-SchoolTutoring Academy’s tutoring programs for Chatham students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Chatham, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Monomoy Regional School District was created to provide a better education—with more choices of extracurricular activities—to students residing in Chatham and Harwich.
 The district prides itself on offering small class sizes, high academic expectations, caring and supportive teachers, and a positive school culture.
 Monomoy Regional School District offers a comprehensive curriculum that is collaborative; project-based; interdisciplinary; and fosters creativity, independent thinking, and resiliency.
 It enables students to build content knowledge, make meaning, and apply learning to new situations.